cornelia247/spring-app/README.md

 4. Go to the **Secrets** tab and click **New repository secret**.
    - Add `YOUR_AWS_ACCOUNT_ID` as the name and your AWS Account ID as the value, then click **Add secret**.
    - Repeat the same process for `YOUR_AWS_GITHUB_ROLE`.

+### How to Configure Environments in a GitHub Repository:
+1. Navigate to the chosen repository.
+2. Under your repository name, click **Settings**.
+If you cannot see the "Settings" tab, select the **...** dropdown menu, then click **Settings**.
+3. In the left sidebar, under the **Deployments** section, select **Environments**.
+4. Click **New environment** to create a new environment.
+   - Add the environment name, e.g., `production` or `destroy`.
+5. Configure the environment settings:
+   - **Required Approvals**: Enable this option to add approval rules before workflows can deploy to this environment.
+6. Click **Save** to finalize the environment configuration.

 ### Deploying Your Infrastructure:
 - After configuring your `<branch-name>.tfvars` file and adding the required secrets, you can deploy your app by pushing the chosen environment's branch to your GitHub repo.